- Publication 538 - Introductory Material

 If you do not regularly use an accounting method that clearly reflects your income, your income will be refigured under the method that, in the opinion of the IRS, does clearly reflect income.

-Most individuals and many small businesses use the cash method of accounting.
+Most individuals and many small businesses (as explained under Excluded Entities and Exceptions, later) use the cash method of accounting.
 Generally, if you produce, purchase, or sell merchandise, you must keep an inventory and use an accrual method for sales and purchases of merchandise.
 See Inventories, later, for exceptions to this rule.

 Under the cash method, you include in your gross income all items of income you actually or constructively receive during the tax year.
 If you receive property and services, you must include their fair market value (FMV) in income.